Grand Central Circuit

 Angels Flight is a historic funicular railway that’s been operating since 1901.
 It’s a short $1 trip to hop on it and make a detour, and you should: The views at the top of this Los Angeles Historical-Cultural Monument are amazing.
 After returning down, walk across the street to Grand Central Market’s food arcade, operating since 1917!
 Arrive hungry!
 There’s something for everyone here, including established eateries like Donut Man and Golden Road Brewery, and everything from pasta to pupusas to PB&J.

-Head north on San Pedro Street and stop at the Japanese American Cultural and Community Center Plaza to see another famous tree—Sunny the Grapefruit Tree (read about both trees on this hike in a new Sustainable Little Tokyo Art Initiative, including the Little Tokyo Regional Forest).
+When you reach San Pedro Street, head north and stop at the Japanese American Cultural and Community Center Plaza to see another famous tree—Sunny the Grapefruit Tree (read about both trees on this hike in a new Sustainable Little Tokyo Art Initiative, including the Little Tokyo Regional Forest).
 Turn right at 2nd Street and then left at Little Tokyo Village Plaza to end your adventure.

 To get to the Aoyama Tree and Little Tokyo Village Plaza, take the US-101 to the Los Angeles St. exit and head south.
 After two blocks, you reach 1st St. Find street parking or turn left and enter the pay-to-park lot on your immediate right.
 Dog-friendly (except for Grand Central Market and Angels Flight)!